-Only a few types of genital HPV cause cervical cancer.
+Approximately 15 types of genital HPV cause cervical cancer.
 Screening tests are used to detect these types of HPV or the precancerous cell changes caused by the virus.
-See more information on screening tests below.
-There is also a vaccination against HPV.
+See more information on screening tests .
+There is also a vaccination against HPV (see below).

 Smoking and passive smoking